SUSE/ha-sap-terraform-deployments/libvirt/README.md

 - **shared_storage_type**: Shared storage type between iscsi and KVM raw file shared disk.
 Available options: `iscsi` and `shared-disk`.
 - **iscsi_srv_ip**: IP address of the machine that will host the iscsi target (only used if `iscsi` is used as a shared storage for fencing)
 - **iscsi_image**: Source image of the machine hosting the iscsi target (sles15 or above) (only used if `iscsi` is used as a shared storage for fencing)
+- **monitoring_image**: Source image of the machine hosting the monitoring stack (if not set, the same image as the hana nodes will be used)
 - **monitoring_srv_ip**: IP address of the machine that will host the monitoring stack
 - **ha_sap_deployment_repo**: Repository with HA and Salt formula packages.
 The latest RPM packages can be found at [https://download.opensuse.org/repositories/network:/ha-clustering:/Factory/{YOUR OS VERSION}](https://download.opensuse.org/repositories/network:/ha-clustering:/Factory/)
 - **devel_mode**: Whether or not to install HA/SAP packages from ha_sap_deployment_repo